emmanuelnk/GetMeUpAndRunning/README.md

 GMUAR is a pure bash command-line utility program to install a host of common software on Ubuntu/Debian.
 This helps get software onto fresh Ubuntu installs fast.

+## Why?
+I got tired of having to manually `sudo apt install` a bunch of software everytime I launched a fresh Ubuntu installation.
+I wanted the ability to pick and choose what kind of software I would like installed through a terminal menu.
+That's all

 ## Quick start

 Give `./launch.sh` permissions to launch